inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 Option 1: From QGIS Repository:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install the InaSAFE, use the plugin manager in QGIS:
+To install the InaSAFE plugin, use the plugin manager in QGIS:

 :menuselection:`Plugins --> Fetch Python Plugins`